Myriam Aouadi group

 Laura Levi, Lab manager, PhD

-I took my masters in industrial biotechnology at the University Federico II of Naples.
+I obtained my masters in industrial biotechnology at the University Federico II of Naples.
 For two years, I worked as a technician at the research center of Novartis Vaccines & Diagnostics in Siena.
-Next step was to perform my PhD at Karolinska Institutet by focusing on the connection between chronic infection and cancer development in in vitro and in vivo models.
-I have been part of Dr. Aouadi’s lab since early 2016.
-As a research assistant, I provide technical support in the different projects.
+Next I enrolled in graduate school at Karolinska Institutet; my PhD focused on the connection between chronic infection and cancer development in vitro and in vivo.
+I joined Dr. Aouadi’s lab in January 2016 and since then I had the opportunity to work in a very dynamic and enthusiastic group.
+We are always developing unique and novel strategies to understand metabolic diseases.
+Our goal is to contribute to improving the patients’ quality of life.

 André Sulen, Postdo, PhD

-I graduated as a PhD from the University of Bergen (Norway) in 2016, my project evaluated signal transduction in blood leukocytes as biomarkers for environmental stress exerted on the healthy population.
-Interesting results from a cross-sectional study led us to describe how hydrogen sulfide can cause sustained activation of MAPK p38 in monocytes.
-It is well known that environmental cues regulate inflammation by modulating monocyte and macrophage transcriptional programs, and in February 2017 I started as a postdoc in Dr. Aouadi´s group, where I will use single-cell methods to better characterize the role of immune cells in adipose tissue during development of insulin resistance and type 2 diabetes.
+I graduated as a PhD from the University of Bergen in 2016.
+My project evaluated signal transduction in blood leukocytes as biomarkers for environmental stress exerted on the healthy population.
+It is well known that environmental cues regulate metabolism by modulating monocyte and macrophage transcriptional programs.
+In Myriam Aouadi´s group we use cutting-edge single-cell technologies, such as single-cell RNAseq and CyTOF, to better characterize the role of immune cells in metabolic tissues during obesity and development of type 2 diabetes.
+More specifically, my project aims to characterize macrophages in adipose tissue.
+Our objective is to increase our understanding of metabolic disease by using unbiased approaches that allow the discovery of new biological concepts and eventually novel therapeutic strategies to tackle diabetes.

 Connie Xu (M.Sc. in Medical Science), Laboratory technician